the Seven Gods of Japan

 The rotund Hotei is the only member of the shichifukujin based on a mortal; an eccentric Chinese Zen monk called Pu-tai and thought to be the reincarnation of Maitreya (miroku Bosatsu), a Buddhist saint.

 Hotei, like Daikoku, is a god of abundance.
 He is also the god of laughter and the happiness you can achieve by being satisfied with what you have.
-He is the god of joy and satisfaction in trade, hence a Hotei statue is often positioned at the entrance of stores.
+He is the god of joy and satisfaction in trade, hence a Hotei statue is often positioned at the entrance of department stores and shopping malls.

 He is depicted as a laughing man with a huge belly symbolising his benevolent soul.
 He carries a ceremonial fan (ogi) and a large bag of riches (usually rice) over his shoulder.
 The supply of rice from his bag is never exhausted so he can afford to be generous; there is always sufficient to feed the hungry.
 Sometimes he is shown sitting in a cart drawn by a few grateful children who have benefited from Hotei's altruism.